Hurricane Imelda: Bermuda

 On September 29, a hurricane watch was issued for Bermuda.
 A hurricane warning was issued the next day.
 Trips of the Liberty of the Seas, Carnival Venezia, and Norwegian Aqua to Bermuda were cancelled.
 Ferry service was halted on the evening of September 30.
 The Causeway, L.F.
 Wade International Airport, and government offices were closed and bus service ceased on October 1.
 Schools were closed October 1 and 2.
 A shelter was opened at CedarBridge Academy.
 In total, more than 50 people stayed at shelters across the islands.
 A hundred soldiers were deployed.
 In conjunction with Humberto, the threat of Imelda prompted the qualifier for the Butterfield Bermuda Championship to be postponed.
 The Royal Gazette ceased publication for October 2.

 Despite the strong winds, minor damage and no fatalities were reported after the storm.
 Sustained winds in Bermuda reached 78 mph (125km/h), with gusts to 99 mph (159km/h) at the National Museum of Bermuda.
 Rainfall on the island totaled around 1.33 in.
 Widespread fallen trees occurred across Bermuda.
 A section of the perimeter fence at the L.F.
 Wade International Airport was toppled by strong winds caused by Imelda.
 At 09:00 AST on October 2, BELCO reported over 17,700 customers without power.
+A series of burglaries occurred in Hamilton during Imelda.